isomerpages/agd-corp/_about-us/Overview.md

 </div>
 <h3>A Leader in Transforming Public Sector Finance and Internal Audit</h3>
 <p>The Accountant-General’s Department (AGD) is a department under the Ministry
 of Finance (MOF).
-We support the Accountant-General in fulfilling his statutory duties under the Constitution, the Financial Procedure Act and other legislative statutes.
+We support the Accountant-General in fulfilling the statutory duties under the Constitution, the Financial Procedure Act and other legislative statutes.
 We partner with MOF in making Singapore a better place through finance and work closely with Government agencies to raise the capabilities